Disclosure and Barring Checks

 - Any child of a foster carer/staying put carer living in the household who reaches their 18th birthday and becomes an adult;

-- In situations where there are no foster children in the placement, but further children will be placed the procedure should be followed in full as the arrangement remains a 'regulated' placement;
+- Where there are no foster children in the placement, but further children will be placed, this procedure should be followed in full as the arrangement remains a 'regulated' placement;

-- In situations where a young person reaches the age of 18 and no further foster children will be placed a DBS check should not be undertaken as this will not be deemed a 'regulated placement';
+- Where a young person reaches the age of 18 and no further foster children will be placed, a DBS check should not be undertaken as this will not be deemed a 'regulated placement'.

 AMENDMENT